devsoupe/ReactorKit/README.md

 ### View

 A *View* displays data.
-A view controller and a cell are treated as a view.
+A activity and fragment are treated as a view.
 The view binds user inputs to the action stream and binds the view states to each UI component.
 There's no business logic in a view layer.
 A view just defines how to map the action stream and the state stream.

-To define a view, just have an existing class conform a protocol named `View`.
+To define a view, just have an existing class conform a interface named `ReactorView`.
 Then your class will have a property named `reactor` automatically.
 This property is typically set outside of the view.

 ```kotlin
 class ProfileFragment : Fragment(), ReactorView<ProfileReactor> {